ArchSkorne/pen-testing-labs/copilot-context.md

 # 🧠 Penetration Testing Labs – Context for GitHub Copilot

-This repository documents a 12-week hands-on penetration testing course.
+-This repository documents a 12-month hands-on penetration testing course.
 Use this file as the single source of truth for how Copilot and contributors should structure notes, progress, and automation.

 ## 📁 Repo Structure (standard)
-Organized by week:
+Organized by month:
-- Week01-Network-Scanning
+- Month01-Network-Scanning
-- Week02-Web-Exploitation
+- Month02-Web-Exploitation
-- Week03-Enumeration
+- Month03-Enumeration
-- Week04-Exploitation
+- Month04-Exploitation
-- Week05-Privilege-Escalation
+- Month05-Privilege-Escalation
-- Week06-Post-Exploitation
+- Month06-Post-Exploitation
-- Week07-Web-Application-Security
+- Month07-Web-Application-Security
-- Week08-Network-Attacks
+- Month08-Network-Attacks
-- Week09-Windows-Exploitation
+- Month09-Windows-Exploitation
-- Week10-Linux-Exploitation
+- Month10-Linux-Exploitation
-- Week11-Active-Directory
+- Month11-Active-Directory
-- Week12-CTF-Practice
+- Month12-CTF-Practice

-Each week folder SHOULD contain these files (templates will be provided):
+Each month folder SHOULD contain these files (templates will be provided):
 - `lab-notes.md` – Objectives, step-by-step walkthrough, results, and STAR stories
 - `weekly-progress.md` – A compact progress tracker (see template below)
 - `nmap-results.txt` – Raw scan output or selected excerpts